ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-06-Investigating-Firefox-Part-2.md

 #  PocketTube: Youtube Subscription Manager [Version 15.6.4] - 17,000 users
 ## Introduction
 PocketTube is an extension used to manage group subscriptions on youtube.
-As stated in its privacy policy, it that it uses Mixpixel for analytics tracking, however, the policy makes no mention of Sentry, which it also uses. [^footnote1]
+As stated in its privacy policy, it that it uses Mixpixel for analytics tracking, however, the policy makes no mention of Sentry, which it also uses. [^footnote1]  However, with more then 8 MB of seemingly obfuscated javascript code finding such analytics code was difficult.

 ## Part 1 - Disclosed Code
-There are also many analytics, but they seem less geared to data collection and more towards premium feature payment.
-However, with more then 8 MB of seemingly obfuscated javascript code finding such analytics code was difficult.
+There are many analytics, but they seem less geared to data collection and more towards premium feature payment.

 ```
 var be = "https://api.mixpanel.com";